pnp/pnpjs/docs/graph/subscriptions.md

 # @pnp/graph/subscriptions

-The ability to manage subscriptions is a capability introduced in version 1.2.9 of @pnp/graphfi().
-A subscription allows a client app to receive notifications about changes to data in Microsoft graphfi().
+The ability to manage subscriptions is a capability introduced in version 1.2.9 of @pnp/graph.
+A subscription allows a client app to receive notifications about changes to data in Microsoft graph.
 Currently, subscriptions are enabled for the following resources:

 * Mail, events, and contacts from Outlook.
 * Conversations from Office Groups.